ruslanmv/mcp-gateway-workshop/book/manuscript.md

 With gratitude to the **IBM** community and teams who make this work possible.
 Special thanks to **Mihai Criveti** for core architectural contributions, **Ruchir Puri** for the constant push to innovate, and **Peter Staar** for leadership around Docling.
 Appreciation to the **IBM Client Innovation Center**—in particular **Gaetano Scioscia**—for guidance on pragmatic innovation and steadfast support of our clients.

-*Prepared for the **MCP Gateway Masterclass** community.
+*Prepared for the **MCP Context Forge Masterclass** community.
 Adapt, extend, and remix under your repository’s license.*å€